Philosopher to Wrestle With Science Policy Questions

 Visit the Center for Values website for more information.

-in Medicine, Science and Technology
+Center for Values in Medicine, Science and Technology

 The Center for Values in Medicine, Science and Technology promotes public understanding of the complex, crucial role that technological innovations and scientific discoveries play in shaping the values of contemporary culture.